Dog Bites

 TELL US WHAT HAPPENED

-How to Get Compensation for Damages Caused by a Dog Bite
+How to Get Compensation for a Laredo Dog Bite Injury

 At the Laredo Law Office of Eric Ramos, we take very seriously the harm suffered by a dog bite victim.
 We also know that very often, the owner of the dog is a friend of the family, so the victim is hesitant to file a legal action to collect damages.

 In most situations, the owners are covered by their homeowner’s or renter’s insurance policy.
 At our Laredo personal injury law firm, we generally will not take a dog bite case unless the dog owner has insurance.
-We can generally settle the case through fair negotiations with the insurer.
+We can generally settle the case through the settlement negotiation process with fair negotiations with the insurer, and if necessary, we’re prepared to pursue the full trial and litigation process.

 You deserve compensation for your losses incurred due to the negligence of the dog owner that resulted in your dog bite.
-Some damages available to you are:
+Some damages available to you are, drawing on the full types of damages recognized under Texas law:

 • Your current and future medical expenses, including reconstructive surgery and rehabilitation if required.